school-brainhack/school-brainhack.github.io/content/en/modules/installation/linux.md

 ### Git

-You may already have it; try typing `sudo apt-get install git` (Ubuntu, Debian) or `sudo yum install git` (Fedora) inside the terminal.
+You may already have it; try typing `sudo apt-get install git` (Ubuntu, Debian) or `sudo yum install git` (Fedora, CentOS) inside the terminal.
-If you are prompted to install it follow the instructions on-screen to do so.
+If you are prompted to install it, follow the instructions on-screen to do so.

 ### VSCode